Greg Zuerlein (figure skater)

 Greg Zuerlein (born October 26, 1988) is an American former ice dancer.
-With Madison Chock, he is the 2009 World Junior champion, 2008 JGP Final champion, and 2011 U.S. national bronze medalist.
+With Madison Chock, he was the 2009 World Junior champion, 2008 JGP Final champion, and 2011 U.S. national bronze medalist.
 They competed together from 2006 to 2011.

 Personal life

 Zuerlein was born in Cincinnati, Ohio.
 He enrolled in Schoolcraft College.
 His older sister competed in synchronized skating at Junior Synchro Worlds.
 In March 2014, Zuerlein married Philippe Maitrot, who is originally from France.